tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

 = What does the plugin do? =
-The HubSpot for WooCommerce plugin allows you to sync your WooCommerce data with HubSpot, so you can engage your online store’s visitors with targeted email marketing, automation, and ads.
+The MWB HubSpot for WooCommerce plugin allows you to sync your WooCommerce data with HubSpot, so you can engage your online store’s visitors with targeted email marketing, automation, and ads.
 With the combined power of WooCommerce and HubSpot, this plugin gives you all the tools you need to grow your WooCommerce online store and delight your contacts and customers.

 = What is HubSpot? =
 [HubSpot](https://hubspot.com/) is an all-in-one growth platform that provides free CRM, marketing, sales, and customer service products to help you grow your business.
 100,000+ websites in 100+ countries already use HubSpot to grow their businesses.

-= Who should use the HubSpot for WooCommerce plugin? = This plugin is perfect for WooCommerce store owners who want to use a free CRM to track their leads, customers, and abandoned carts, send marketing emails, and access robust analytics to see how their store is performing.
+= Who should use the MWB HubSpot for WooCommerce plugin? = This plugin is perfect for WooCommerce store owners who want to use a free CRM to track their leads, customers, and abandoned carts, send marketing emails, and access robust analytics to see how their store is performing.

-= Are coding skills needed to use the HubSpot for WooCommerce plugin? = Not at all!
-The HubSpot for WooCommerce plugin is easy to download and starts working seamlessly with your WordPress site right away.
+= Are coding skills needed to use the MWB HubSpot for WooCommerce plugin? = Not at all!
+The MWB HubSpot for WooCommerce plugin is easy to download and starts working seamlessly with your WordPress site right away.

 = Who is MakeWebBetter? =
 [MakeWebBetter](http://www.makewebbetter.com/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG) is a premier HubSpot partner, experts in WooCommerce, and creator of this free plugin!
 They build, maintain, and optimize WooCommerce stores to help businesses grow better.
 To learn more about MakeWebBetter, visit their website.